wasikatcern/Delphes_to_RMMs/README.md

 root -l -b 'skim_Delphes.C("Hplus_1800GeV_SLHA2_delphes.root", "skimmed_delphes.root", 13000, 100)'

-#Convert skimmed Delphes file into RMMs; Specify how many events you want to process.
+# Convert skimmed Delphes file into RMMs:
+Specify how many events you want to process.
 For all events use -1 (as shown below), for 100 events use 100 instead of -1.
 It also save a "_selected.root" file storing events that passed event selections :

+root -l -b -q 'make_RMMs.C("skimmed_delphes.root","rmm_events.csv",-1)'

+# Convert RMMs into an additional compact format with 20 elements, starting from skimmed root file:
-root -l -b -q 'make_RMMs.C("skimmed_delphes.root","rmm_events_100.csv",-1)'
+root -l -b -q 'make_RMMs_compact20.C("skimmed_delphes.root","rmm_events.csv",-1)'

 #Specify event number to plot (event# 12 is used below); Inside code, you can specify the number of different objects you want to plot in a matrix

+# Visualize an RMM matrix for any event:
-python plot_rmm.py --csv rmm_events_100.csv --event 12
+python plot_rmm.py --csv rmm_events.csv --event 12

-# Draw simple event display for any event
+# Draw a simple event display for any event:
 python draw_event_display.py --event 4